yngyuan/yy-academic/content/authors/admin/_index.md

     link: uploads/resume.pdf

 # Enter email to display Gravatar (if Gravatar enabled in Config)
-email: ''
+email: 'mailto:zedd.yuan@utexas.edu'

 # Highlight the author in author lists? (true/false)
 highlight_name: true
 ---

-Yang Yuan is a consultant with an interdisciplinary background in software development, data science, and human-computer Interaction.
-He is passionate about digital transformations that make a positive social impact and is always looking for ways to make life easier by leveraging the power of emerging technologies.
-He is also a nerd about AI, blockchain and blues.
-Outside of work, you can find him playing some good old Texas blues in my studio.
+Yang Yuan is guilty of being a consultant focusing on Enterprise Modernization, Platforms, and Cloud.
+He has an interdisciplinary background in Software Development, Data Science, and Human-Computer Interaction and have worked with some of the largest organisations in Asia-Pacific on their digital transformation journeys across domains including automotive, retail, and energy.
+He is also a SAFe certified Scrum Master and Azure certified cloud practitioner.
+Prior to joining Thoughtworks, he has worked as Developer, Data Analyst and User Researcher during his time at Amazon, Tencent and Dell Medical School.

+You may find his fingerprints in some articles and podcasts, or catch him butchering some good old Texas blues in his bedroom studio.

 {style="text-align: justify;"}